anamargaridarl/MIEIC_LPOO/docs/README.md

-Graphical Interface dependencies from itself, therefore being able to provide a safer and more testable way of getting this information, then having to change already written and tested code.
+Graphical Interface dependencies from itself, therefore being able to provide a safer and more testable way of getting this information, then having to change already written and tested.

 ## Known Code Smells and Refactoring Suggestions